Wright-Fisher diffusion with negative mutation rates: Introduction

-The generator written as above is similar to the generator for the well-known diffusion limit of the Wright-Fisher (WF) Markov chain models in population genetics.
+The generator written as above is similar to the generator for the well-known diffusion limit of the Wright--Fisher (WF) Markov chain models in population genetics.
 The WF model is one of the most popular models in population genetics.
-This is a multidimensional Markov chain which keeps track of the vector of proportions of certain genetic traits in a population of non-overlapping generations.
-A good source for an introduction to these models is Chapter 1 in the book by Durrett \cite{durrettgenetics}.
-For computational purposes one often takes recourse to a diffusion approximation, which, in its standard form, leads to a family of diffusions parametrized by $n$ ``mutation rates''.
+This is a multidimensional Markov chain which keeps track of the vector of proportions of certain genetic traits in a population of nonoverlapping generations.
+A~good source for an introduction to these models is Chapter 1 in the book by Durrett \cite{durrettgenetics}.
+For computational purposes one often takes recourse to a diffusion approximation, which, in its standard form, leads to a family of diffusions parametrized by $n$ ``mutation rates.''
 The state space of the diffusion is given by $\usimp_n$ and is parametrized by a vector $(\delta_1, \ldots, \delta_n)$ of nonnegative entries.
-A weak solution of the WF diffusion with parameters $\delta=(\delta_1, \ldots, \delta_n)$ solves the following stochastic differential equation for $i=1,2,\ldots,n$: \eq dJ_i(t) = \frac{1}{2}\left(\delta_i - \delta_0 J_i(t)\right) dt + \sum_{j=1}^n \tsigma_{i,j}(J) d\beta_j(t), \qquad \delta_0 = \sum_{i=1}^n \delta_i. \en Here $\beta=(\beta_1, \ldots, \beta_n)$ is a standard multidimensional Brownian motion and the diffusion matrix $\tsigma$ is given by \eq \tsigma_{i,j}(x)= \sqrt{x_i}\left(1\{i=j\} - \sqrt{x_ix_j} \right), \quad 1\le i,j\le n. \en
+A weak solution of the WF diffusion with parameters $\delta=(\delta_1, \ldots, \delta_n)$ solves the following stochastic differential equation for $i=1,2,\ldots,n$: